The Bull (1994 film): Plot

-At the Hungarian border, stopped because they do not have the veterinary health certificate of the bull, Franco and Loris get to know Renzo Tantini, an ambiguous Italian trader who owns an import-export company on Lake Balaton.
-Thanks to the help of a young local crossing a river they manage to cross the border and reach the farm of Sándor; however, they soon discover that he is no longer at the head of the cooperative: due to the collapse of communism and the opening of borders, the company was bought by a wealthy English businessman, Mr. Ross.
-At first the latter seems very interested in buying the bull but, one step away from the conclusion of the deal, he learns that the bull has been stolen and therefore gives up on it.
+Stopped at the Hungarian border because they do not have the veterinary health certificate for the bull, Franco and Loris get to know Renzo Tantini, an ambiguous Italian trader who owns an import-export company on Lake Balaton.
+With the help of a young local, they cross a river into Hungary and reach the farm of Sándor; however, they soon discover that he is no longer at the head of the cooperative: due to the collapse of communism and the opening of borders, the company was bought by a wealthy English businessman, Mr. Ross.
+At first the latter seems very interested in buying the bull but, one step away from the conclusion of the deal, he learns that the bull has been stolen and therefore backs out.

 Dejected, as the last card, Franco and Loris decide to contact Tantini in the hope that he has enough knowledge to place the bull.
-The two go to look for him in the middle of the night and track him down in a night club on Lake Balaton, in the company of two prostitutes and two tipsy, shady individuals to whom they propose the deal but from whom they only get to be mocked and mocked to the point that a violent fight occurs.
+The two go to look for him in the middle of the night and track him down in a night club on Lake Balaton, in the company of two prostitutes and two tipsy, shady individuals to whom they propose the deal but from whom they only get to be mocked to the point that a violent fight occurs.

 The two find themselves wandering desperately and aimlessly in the desolate and icy Hungarian steppe, with the now bulky bull they no longer know what to do with and without knowing anyone to sell it to.
 Even the solid friendship between the two seems to shake due to the increasing difficulties encountered.
-When Corinth begins to feel ill from a paw infection, the situation seems to definitely worsen.
+When Corinth begins to feel ill from a hoof infection, the situation seems to definitely worsen.
 Loris, while Franco sleeps, stops the truck and goes to look for an antibiotic for the bull.
 Waking up, numb, exasperated and demoralized, Franco even thinks of abandoning the animal but as he is walking away from the truck he hears a ringing of bells and sees an Orthodox church where the faithful are flocking.
 Having entered, now in desperation, Franco begins to cry, consoled by a woman who speaks to him in Hungarian, a language he cannot understand.
 After leaving the church, Franco is approached by a man on a moped who takes him to a farm where he finds Loris and where the bull is receiving treatment.
 The two contemplate leaving the animal to the breeders and returning home but Corinth is a very famous bull in the environment and the breeders have recognized it; Franco and Loris begin to fear that the farmers want to call the police and report them.
 The breeders, on the other hand, offer him a providential, profitable agreement: to exchange the bull for 300 calves.

-Franco and Loris rediscover their old friendship and, after loading the calves on a train, they can return to Italy to start a new life.
+Franco and Loris rediscover their old friendship and, after loading the calves on a train, they return to Italy to start a new life.